acmcalvo/Team-Profile-Generator/README.md

   ## Description

- This is a Challenge for week 11, We generator a functional  app to build a Node.js application.
-Create runs test before, build code, so we can make sure our logic is going to work, then we create a library with each classes or category and basic information to meet Challenge minimum required, and create  index.js file with all the inputs to generated on htmlRenderer (HTML) output.
+   We are a generator, a functional application for building Node.js applications.
+Before creating and running the test, build the code so that we can make sure that our logic is working properly, And then we create a library containing each class or category and basic information to meet the minimum challenge requirements, and create an index.js file that contains all the inputs generated on the htmlRenderer (HTML) output.

  <img width="1272" alt="Screen Shot 2021-12-26 at 9 02 33 PM" src="https://user-images.githubusercontent.com/91921941/147427350-22482b68-5603-491d-a2ef-7ee2257c0b5d.png">